-From the figure we see that maintenance costs are generally consistent over the life a building; however, asset renewal expenditures vary dramatically at different times, particularly during facility life Stage-3 and Stage-4.
+From the figure we see that maintenance costs are generally consistent over the life a of building; however, asset renewal expenditures vary dramatically at different times, particularly during facility life Stage-3 and Stage-4.
 The requirements for effective stewardship of the facility are similar for all types of property, whether it is a high-rise building, low-rise building, fire station or office building.
 We can categorize the life stages as follows:

 - “Pre-Natal” (under 1 year).
 During this stage, the building is in the process of being handed over from the developer to the first owners.
 The assets are new and are covered under a variety of warranties.
 Maintenance requirements are focused on cleaning activities and periodic inspections

 - “Childhood” (1-16 years).
 During this period, the owners have assumed full responsibility for all the maintenance, repairs and long-range renewal planning for the building.
 With two years of expenditure experience, the owners have established a preventive maintenance program and are allocating monies to the long-range reserve fund.
 The owners are starting to address some relatively small renewal projects, which are addressed in more detail in the next section.